Langley High School (Fairfax County, Virginia): The Cappies

 Langley High School participates in the National Capital Area division of the Cappies Critics and Awards Program for High School Theatre, "a year-long program for theatre and journalism students through which students attend and discuss each other's shows, write reviews for publication, and at the end of the season decide who of their colleague student performers and technicians should be honored for awards."
+The Langley High School Cappies Critic Team of youth journalists and theatre critics have had over 20 publications in local papers.